Medical Review Officer Certification Council

 In this rapidly changing arena it is crucial for MROs to be up to date in the latest technologies, procedures and regulations.
 MROCC's challenging and innovative manuals and CME activities are developed by leaders in the field of drug testing, and provide practical and detailed learning experiences for MROs in both regulated and non-regulated testing programs.

-All MROCC CME activities offer either AMA PRA Category 1 credit or AAFP Prescribed credit and may be used to fulfill state requirements for CME updating.
-The American Board of Preventive Medicine has approved these activities for Maintenance of Certification (MOC) Credit.
-Visit the ABPM Website for additional information on MOC.
+MROCC CME activities offer AAFP Prescribed credit and may be used to fulfill state requirements for CME updating.

 The following CME offerings are educational opportunities that may be of interest to the practicing MRO.
-These are not acceptable to fulfill the educational requirement for becoming certified or recertified as an MRO.
+These are NOT accepted to fulfill the educational requirement for becoming certified or recertified as an MRO.

 ACOEM:CDME Training Course (online activity) This training course conforms the Federal Motor Carrier Safety Administration's (FMCSA) training curriculum modules and topics for the National Registry of Certified Medical Examiners (NRCME) on regulations and guidelines for conducting Commercial Motor Vehicle (CMV) driver medical examinations.